 The 2023 Grand Marshal will lead the graduation processional line into the stadium and announce graduate names during the distribution of diplomas.
-The Grand Marshal Election Ballot Form will be emailed to graduating students in November 2022.
-The last day to vote is TBD.
+The Grand Marshal Election Ballot Form will be emailed to graduating students in October 2022.
+The last day to vote is November 18, 2022.
 The election results will be announced via email.

 Graduate Admin Day

-Graduate Admin Days will be held over two days in April 2023.
+Graduate Admin Days will be held on April 11 and 12, 2023, from 3:00 p.m. to 6:00 p.m. on campus.
 Graduates can pick up their cap and gown, invitations, and purchase stoles.
 Grads will be required to show an ID.